Order NOW (also available as an audio book):

 And buy his 4th book, At the Corner of Fantasy and Main: Disneyland, Midlife and Churros from The Old Mill Press: https://theoldmillpress.com/product/at-the-corner-of-fantasy-and-main/

 Matt Mason is the Nebraska State Poet and has run poetry workshops in Botswana, Romania, Nepal, and Belarus for the U.S. State Department.
 His poetry has appeared in The New York Times and Matt has received a Pushcart Prize as well as fellowships from the Academy of American Poets and the Nebraska Arts Council.
 His work can be found in Rattle, Poet Lore, Prairie Schooner, and in hundreds of other publications.
-Mason’s 5th book, Rock Stars, was published by Button Poetry in September of this year.
+Mason’s 5th book, Rock Stars, was published by Button Poetry in 2023.